yanganto/himalaya-lib/README.md

 ## Introduction

-The aim of this Rust library is to expose a common email management API.
-This way, you can build the client of your dreams that will match the best your workflow without reiventing the wheel.
+The role of this library is to extract and expose an API for managing emails.
+This way, you can build clients that match the best your workflow without reiventing the wheel.
 Here the list of available clients built by the community:

 - [CLI](https://github.com/soywod/himalaya)
 - [Vim plugin](https://git.sr.ht/~soywod/himalaya-vim)